PX4/PX4-Devguide/flow_lidar_setup.md

 In order to ensure good optical flow quality, it is important to focus the camera on the PX4Flow to the desired height of flight.
 To focus the camera, put an object with text on (e. g. a book) and plug in the PX4Flow into usb and run QGroundControl.
 Under the settings menu, select the PX4Flow and you should see a camera image.
 Focus the lens by unscrewing the set screw and loosening and tightening the lens to find where it is in focus.

-**Note** If you fly above 3m, the camera will be focused at infinity and won't need to be changed for higher flight.
+**Note: If you fly above 3m, the camera will be focused at infinity and won't need to be changed for higher flight.**

 ### Sensor Parameters